 Slayback, Apotex, and Celerity Pharmaceuticals, LLC ("Celerity") filed NDAs referencing Eagle's Belrapzo NDA.
 The Company filed suits against Slayback, Apotex, and Celerity in the United States District Court for the District of Delaware on August 31, 2021 (Slayback and Apotex) and on January 11, 2022 (Celerity) alleging infringement of U.S. Patent No. 11,103,483.
 On September 22, 2021, both Slayback and Apotex filed their Answers.
-On September 29, 2022, trial was held in the suit against Slayback and Apotex.
-On October 25, 2022, the Court issued its opinion and entered a judgment of non-infringement with respect to Slayback and Apotex.
-The Company filed a notice of appeal on October 26, 2022.
+The suit against Slayback and Apotex is set for trial on September 29, 2022, and expert discovery is ongoing.
 On February 2, 2022, Celerity moved to dismiss the pending complaint.
 In response, the Company filed an Amended Complaint on March 1, 2022.
 Celerity filed its Answer to the Company's Amended Complaint on March 22, 2022.
 On April 19, 2022, Celerity moved for judgment on the pleadings.
 Briefing on that motion is closed and a decision is pending.
 On June 24, 2022, the Court entered a schedule coordinated with the above Accord and Dr. Reddy's cases.
 Fact discovery is ongoing.
-A claim construction hearing was held on September 15, 2022.
-On October 28, 2022, the parties filed a proposed stipulated judgment of non-infringement, which is pending entry by the Court.
-The case is set for trial on May 1, 2023.
+A claim construction hearing is set for September 15, 2022, and the case is set for trial on May 1, 2023.